-Professor Asgary served two consecutive elected terms on the Board of Directors, MSF/Doctors Without Borders-USA (2012 to 2018), where he provided leadership and strategic planning.
-He also served on multiple committees including Ethics and Accountability to Beneficiaries Committees, a governing liaison for MSF Swiss/Geneva Operational Center, and in Program Committee of MSF-USA.
+Professor Asgary served two consecutive elected terms on the Board of Directors, MSF/Doctors Without Borders-USA (2012 to 2018), where he supported its leadership and strategic planning.
+He also served on multiple committees including Ethics and Accountability to Beneficiaries Committees, a governing liaison for operational centers, and in the program committee.
 Dr. Asgary serves as medical advisor/referent for projects in operational centers of Doctors Without Borders.
 Professor Asgary is Vice-Chair of Institutional Review Board for Research Ethics at International Rescue Committee; Past-President for Global Health of American Society of Tropical Medicine; and a Governing Councilor representing International Health Section of American Public Health Association.

 Professor Asgary holds secondary appointments as Associate Professor of International Affairs at the Elliott School of International Affairs and GWU School of Nursing.
 He is Clinical Associate Professor of Medicine at Weill Cornell College of Medicine/NY Presbyterian Hospitals, and an adjunct faculty at Mailman School of Public Health at Columbia University.
 He provides care to the homeless at Bowery homeless shelter-clinics of NYU School of Medicine/Langone.